Our commitment: Raise awareness on water conservation, and improve access to water and sanitation across our value chain

 Access to clean drinking water and sanitation is a human right yet, according to the UN, 663 million people still have no access to improved drinking water sources and 2.4 billion lack adequate sanitation.
 We work with expert partners to provide water, sanitation and hygiene (WASH) services, promoting safe hygiene practices, strengthen communities and preserve personal dignity.
 We also raise awareness of water conservation issues by supporting Project WET programmes and celebrating World Water Day.

-By 2015 – Every Nestlé employee has access to safe water, sanitation and hygiene of an appropriate standard at the workplace.
+By 2015: Every Nestlé employee to have access to safe water, sanitation and hygiene of an appropriate standard at the workplace.